R-unic/flamework-template/README.md

     - FirstPersonAnimated (uses procedural animation system)
   - UI:
     - Customizable control panel made with Iris
-      - Movement and camera system mods already included
+      - Performance stats, movement system, and camera system mods already included
+      - For common classes rendered in your control panel, use the `WithControlPanelSettings` class to define a `renderControlPanelSettings` method that renders the class' settings in control panel
     - Animation components (Gradient, Rotation, Transparency, Scale, SpringScale)
     - Effect controller (such as fading black in/out)
 - Backend: